openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    assignment
    re-assignment

+The following nullish-safe options exist for dealing with nullish type ``T``:

--  Use of safe operations:
+-  Using of safe operations:

    -  Safe method call (see :ref:`Method Call Expression` for details);
    -  Safe field access expression (see :ref:`Field Access Expression`